bounswe/bounswe2024group5/doc/acceptance-criteria.md

   - **Example:**
     - Creating a quiz titled "Basic Vocabulary" with 5 valid questions should successfully save the quiz.

-- [ ] **Question Association**
-  - **Acceptance Criteria:**
-    - Questions are correctly linked to their respective quizzes.
-    - Deleting a quiz should also remove its associated questions.
-  - **Example:**
-    - Deleting the "Basic Vocabulary" quiz should remove all its 5 questions from the database.

 - [ ] **Scoring Algorithms**
   - **Acceptance Criteria:**